Bonnie

 Cars: Ok. sometimes needs a boost to get in

-Cats: Lived with a cat but chased if the cat ran
+Cats: Lived with a cat but chased if the cat ran.
+Very interested on walks.

 Kids: Great with older kids